martinerk0/dustbot/index.md

 ### Rear part
 This part is subject to change.
 It prevents robot from falling backward when accelerating forward, and collects dust by kitchen cloth attached by two M3x10 bolts.

+### Battery holder
+This part is attached by M3 nuts to the side parts, and can be removed by pulling it from back.
+We designed it this way, so you can create your own holder for battery pack and attach it to side parts.

+### Raspberry Pi 3 case & camera case
+These models are available on thingiverse.

 ## Actuators
-I chose [differential steering](https://en.wikipedia.org/wiki/Differential_steering) because it is easy to program, and uses only two motors.
+We chose [differential steering](https://en.wikipedia.org/wiki/Differential_steering) because it is easy to program, and uses only two motors.

 We used TT motors, they are available on Ebay or Aliexpress for 2 dollars each.
 Motors are attached to bottom part by four M3x24 bolts with nuts.